bling/dotvim/README.md

 ## introduction

-this is my personal vim distribution that i have tweaked over time and evolved from a simple vanilla vimrc configuration to a full-blown distribution that it is today.
+this is my ***personal*** vim distribution that i have tweaked over time and evolved from a simple vanilla vimrc configuration to a full-blown distribution that it is today.

+while it is very easy to install this and get up and running on a brand new machine (a use case i have), i recommend that you do not install this unless you fully understand everything that's going on inside.  scan it for tips and tricks, or fork and customize it for *your* needs.

 ## installation